Condition updated on October 22nd, 2018

 What Is Postpartum Depression?

 Postpartum depression is a form of depression that affects mothers after giving birth.
 It is a condition that can be quite alarming for a mother, but it is not uncommon.
 To date, about 15% of childbirths in the United States result in postpartum depression.
-Postpartum depression can be experienced at varying severities.
+Postpartum depression can be experienced at varying severity.
 Mild forms may include crying spells and anxiety.
 More severe forms have the potential to show psychotic symptoms in mothers.

 Symptoms Of Postpartum Depression